olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 ```

 ## Miscellaneous notes
+### Is it possible to use arbitrary location or names for MO files?
+No. The game looks for MO files with specific names that are located in the mod's `lang` directory.
+If you'll put it anywhere else, or use you own file names (e.g. `french.mo`, `german.mo`), it won't work.
+However, any mod can use any other mod's translation files to translate it's strings.
+This makes it possible to create mods that are purely "translation packs" for other mods (or mod collections).

-### MO load order
+### Dialects and MO load order
 When loading MO files, the game looks for the file with exact language and dialect match.
-If it is absent, then the game looks for a file without explicitly specified dialect.
+If such file is absent, then it looks for a file with no dialect.

 For example, when using `Español (España)` the load order is
 1. `es_ES.mo`